 Location and time are the two biggest limitations working professionals face upon trying to advance their education.
 Availability to coordinate and meet becomes a major issue, especially for the student trying to juggle school, work and family life.
 Online education alleviates those issues by providing flexibility, something that’s critical to balancing the different phases of life.

 However, with flexibility comes the need for students to be motivated and take ownership of their academic experience.
 While the online learning environment, instructors, student services representatives and student resources at Florida Tech are all created to support academic success, the time and effort required still falls squarely on the student’s shoulders.
-As graduate Yvell Simmons puts it:
+As graduate Glenn Nelson puts it,

 One way to prevent becoming overwhelmed is to stay organized.
 Here are some strategies students can use to stay organized and be successful in their online program.

 Florida Tech instructor Jarin Eisenberg suggests that students create a master calendar to keep track of all tasks and responsibilities:

 “One tip is to create a master schedule for the next two months then build artificial deadlines for your school work.
 For example, if you know you have a research paper due in Week 4, set the deadline for the assignment in Week 3 of your master calendar.

 This approach will prompt you to get an early start, which will not only build in some extra days in the event an emergency arises, but will also give you time to reflect on the content and quality of your work.

 Establishing a master calendar for the term will also allow you to honestly assess your limitations.
 You will have to say no to people and you can’t be afraid to do so.
 Sorting out your priorities and restructuring your life to accommodate your coursework is necessary.”

 Whether this calendar is printed or digital depends on what works best for you.
 Keeping a calendar with all of your obligations on it – school, work, family and social – helps ensure that you have time to complete everything and creates a picture of each week as you go into it.

 Have a Routine